Le Tour de Farce 2026

-a 5-day off-road stage race across the BEST OF THE North West Highlands of Scotland
+a 5-day off-road ODYsSEY across the BEST OF THE North West Highlands of Scotland

-Rider registration will be at Inverness Youth Hostel on Sunday 5th October.
-The race will begin on Monday 6th of October and finish in the ‘rough bounds’ of Knoydart in Inverie on Friday 10th October where there will be a final stage, and a lot of merriment at the most remote pub in mainland Britain.
-We’ll then head home on Saturday 11th.
+Rider registration will be at Inverness Youth Hostel on 11 October 2026.
+The event will begin on Monday 12 October and finish in the ‘rough bounds’ of Knoydart in Inverie on Friday 16 October for plenty of merriment at the famous Old Forge Inn, Inverie.
+We’ll then head home on Saturday 17 October (unless you decide to extend your holiday)

-Like in the lesser known race, the Tour de France, le Tour de Farce is 4 races within a race.
+Like in the lesser known race, Le Tour de France, Le Tour de Farce is 4 challenges within a single event.
 Each day, riders will be timed between hostels and the lowest accumulated time holds the Yellow Jersey.
 But a series of penalties and bonuses make sure the timing isn’t as simple as speed.

 There will be decorated eggs.

 There will be a daily Monarch of the Mountain stage, and daily award for Young (at heart) Rider.
-The Green ‘sprint stage’ jersey will take place on our final day which will entail a mystery points-based off-road orienteering challenge.
+The Green ‘sprint stage’ jersey will take place on day 3 which will entail a mystery points-based off-road orienteering challenge.

-We know you’ll want to remain hyper focused on the task at hand, so as well as having a bed each night already made up for you, we will also provide breakfast each morning and a simple, hearty, plentiful vegan dinner each evening.
+We know you’ll want to remain hyper focused on the task at hand, so as well as having a bed each night, we will also provide breakfast each morning and a simple, hearty, plentiful vegan dinner each evening.
 We won’t tuck you in but we’ve got almost everything else covered.

 Sounds good right?